 The majority of three-way switches will have one terminal fixed at the bottom of the switch, with a pair of posts on each side at the top.
 Your new switch might have these electric terminals (used to screw the wires in place) in a different place than the old switch you are replacing.
 But, it should be relatively easy to see the correct positioning requirements—with two terminals at top, and one at bottom.

-Put New Switch Back into The Wall Box
+8. Put New Switch Back Into the Wall Box

 What You Think Really Does Matter!